dmitsf/GOT/example.md

 Done.
 ```

 All the variables' values ware saved in _table.csv_ file.
 Let's take a look.
-We can see 11 head subjects:
+We can see 11 head subjects, devoted mainly to Machine Learning and Information Systems:

 ```
 1.1.1.6. bayesian analysis;